Homogeneity of infinite dimensional anti-Kaehler isoparametric submanifolds II: Introduction

 In [K1], we introduced the notion of a complex equifocal submanifold in a symmetric space of non-compact type.
-Here we note that all isoparametric submanifolds with flat section are complex equifocal.
-In [K2], we showed that the study of complex equifocal $C^{\omega}$-submanifolds in the symmetric spaces are reduced to that of anti-Kaehler isoparametric submanifolds in the infinite dimensional anti-Kaehler space, where $C^{\omega}$ means the real analyticity.
-In this paper, we shall investigate an anti-Kaehler isoparametric submanifold with $J$-diagonalizable shape opeartors.
-According to the discussion in [K2], we can show that the study of certain kind of isoparametric submanifolds with flat section in symmetric spaces of non-compact type are reduced to that of anti-Kaehler isoparametric submanifolds with $J$-diagonalizable shape operators in the infinite dimensional anti-Kaehler space, which was called a proper anti-Kaehler isoparametric submanifold in [K2].
+In [K2], we showed that the study of complex equifocal $C^{\omega}$-submanifolds in symmetric spaces of non-compact type is converted to that of anti-Kaehler isoparametric submanifolds in the infinite dimensional anti-Kaehler space, where $C^{\omega}$ means the real analyticity.
+In this paper, we shall investigate an anti-Kaehler isoparametric submanifold with $J$-diagonalizable shape opeartors, which was called a {\it proper} anti-Kaehler isoparametric submanifold in [K2].
 L. Geatti and C. Gorodski ([GG]) introduced the notion of an isoparametric submanifold with diagonalizable Weingarten operators in a finite dimensional pseudo-Euclidean space.
-Note that anti-Kaehler isoparametric submanifolds with $J$-diagonalizable shape operators give a subclass of the infinite dimensional version of isoparametric submanifolds with diagonalizable Weingarten operators (see Remark 2.1).
-We [K6] have recently proved the following homogeneity theorem:
+Note that anti-Kaehler isoparametric submanifolds with $J$-diagonalizable shape operators give a subclass of the infinite dimensional version of isoparametric submanifolds with diagonalizable Weingarten operators.
+Let $K$ be a maximal compact subgroup of a finite dimensional non-compact semi-simple Lie group $G$ and $H$ a symmetric subgroup of $G$.
+Define a Hilbert Lie group $P(G^{\Bbb C},H^{\Bbb C}\times K^{\Bbb C})$ by

+Then any principal orbit of the $P(G^{\Bbb C},H^{\Bbb C}\times K^{\Bbb C})$-action on $H^0([0,1],\mathfrak g^{\Bbb C})$ is an infinite dimensional anti-Kaehler isoparametric submanifold with $J$-diagonalizable shape operators.
+This fact is stated in Remark 1.1 of [K3] and shown by Theorem 1.1 (ii) in [K2] and Theorem B in [K3] because the $H$-action on $G/K$ is an action of Hermann type.
+In Example 2 of Section 4, we will state this fact in detail.
+In addition, for an involutive automorphism $\sigma$ of $G$, define a Hilbert Lie group $P(G^{\Bbb C},G(\sigma)^{\Bbb C})$ by